 Imagine this.
 It’s early spring in Japan.
-The flower trees are starting to get their first buds, everything is beginning to turn green again, and the best part – the weather is absolutely amazing!
-It’s the weekend and you’re just sitting down with a warm coffee and your old, well-worn copy of Jane Eyre, when your friend calls you up and asks if you want to go on an adventure into the mountains to find a famous blue lake.
+The trees are starting to get their first buds, everything is beginning to turn green again, and the best part – the weather is amazing!
+It’s the weekend, and you’re just sitting down with a warm coffee and your old, well-worn copy of Jane Eyre when your friend calls you up and asks if you want to go on an adventure into the mountains to find a famous blue lake.
 What do you say?
 “Heck yeah!” of course!

-Okay, so one thing you should keep in mind before we move forward, is that I grew up in the flat, alligator-infested wetlands of Louisiana.
+Okay, so one thing you should keep in mind before we move forward is that I grew up in the flat, alligator-infested wetlands of Louisiana.
 For me, mountains, snow, and all of that other jazz is something that exists far, far away.
 I have absolutely no common sense when it comes to these things.
-In fact, it didn’t even cross my mind that, hey, it might be a little bit colder up there in the mountains.
-So, of course, when I got dressed, I put on jeans, a flannel shirt, and a (very) light jacket – the perfect outfit for a nice, spring day in my little valley.
+It didn’t even cross my mind that, hey, it might be a little bit colder up there in the mountains.
+So, of course, when I got dressed, I put on jeans, a flannel shirt, and a (very) light jacket – the perfect outfit for a nice spring day in my little valley.

 Less than an hour later, I found myself zipping through the mountains with four of my buddies.
 Believe it or not, we only got lost once!
-Or twice….
-Okay, we got stupidly lost…several times.
-Let’s just say I’m never trusting a *cough* German GPS system again.
+Or twice.
+Okay, we got stupidly lost…, several times.
+Let’s just say I’m never trusting a *cough* German GPS again.
 Anyways, after a short photo-stop at a temple halfway up, we finally made it!
-Driving around the last curve we found ourselves in a little resort town on the edge of a florescent-blue river.
+Driving around the last curve, we found ourselves in a little resort town on the edge of a fluorescent-blue river.
 This was it!
-We parked (in a very questionable spot if I’m honest,) and poured out of the car to take pictures.
+We parked (in a very questionable spot, if I’m honest), and poured out of the car to take pictures.
 And to ask for directions.
 Seriously though, you wouldn’t think German GPS programs would still need so much tweaking.

 After taking a few shots and eating some Yakimanju (a steamed bun that’s covered in a sweet soy sauce glaze and grilled) from a little old lady’s shop, we hopped back into the car and made our way to the lake.

-It took a while for everyone to climb the steps without slipping and domino-ing the person behind them, but we got to the top eventually, and oh was it worth it.
+It took a while for everyone to climb the steps without slipping and domino-ing the person behind them, but we got to the top eventually, and oh, was it worth it.
 What a view!
 Huge, snow-covered mountains towered above us on every side.
-To our right, a massive dam (that definitely looked like some kind of military compound) held the long, dark-blue lake in its place.
-Of course, all of the guys wanted to go see the dam, so no sooner had we gotten to the top of the stairs, we turned and climbed (or…slid) back down.
+To our right, a massive dam held the long, dark-blue lake in its place.
+Of course, all of the guys wanted to go and see it, so no sooner had we gotten to the top of the stairs, we turned and climbed (or slid) back down.